michaeldexter/occambsd/README.md

 ```

+# propagate.sh

+See the USAGE section of the file for usage, notes, and caveats

 # imagine.sh

 imagine.sh downloads a FreeBSD official release, stable, or current "VM-IMAGE", or a custom-build 'make release' or OccamBSD vm.raw image.
 It can also retrieve and copy or image OmniOS, Debian, and RouterOS images, plus prepare Windows boot devices using autounattend.xml files.
 The resulting images can be booted in bhyve, QEMU, or Xen.